ScrimpyCat/setbg/README.md

 Usage:
 ------
-Use --help to get a list of commands.
+Use --help or -h to get a list of commands.
 Will add the commands here later.

 Some examples:
 The order of commands can be thought of as as sequence of operations.
 Where the last set operation can then have additional options to define its usage.